Esshahn/spritemate/README.md

 * you can copy & paste sprites by using the corresponding icons in the sprite list window

 ## History

+2017-10-17
+* Simple sprite overlays
+* Additional zoom levels for big screens
+* fix for Firefox, should work now

 2017-10-12
 * Copy & Paste for sprites